-Peer support has four core functions:
+Peer support has five key functions:

-- Assistance in daily management – Peer supporters use their own experiences with diet, physical activity and medicine adherence in helping people figure out how to manage diabetes in their daily lives.
+Peer supporters use their own experiences with diet, physical activity and medicine adherence in helping people figure out how to manage diabetes in their daily lives.
 They can also help in identifying key resources, such as where to buy healthy foods or pleasant and convenient locations for exercise.

-- Social and emotional support – Through empathetic listening and encouragement, peer supporters are an integral part of helping patients to cope with social or emotional barriers and to stay motivated to reach their goals.
+Through empathetic listening and encouragement, peer supporters are an integral part of helping patients to cope with social or emotional barriers and to stay motivated to reach their goals.

-- Linkages to clinical care and community resources– Peer supporters can help bridge the gap between the patients and health professionals and encourage individuals to seek out clinical and community resources when it is appropriate.
+Peer supporters can help bridge the gap between the patients and health professionals and encourage individuals to seek out clinical and community resources when it is appropriate.

-- Ongoing support, extended over time – Peer supporters successfully keep patients engaged by providing proactive, flexible, and continual long-term follow-up.
+Peer supporters successfully keep patients engaged by providing proactive, flexible, and continual long-term follow-up.

-New- Peers for Progress and several grantees presented a symposium at the 2011 annual Society of Behavioral Medicine meeting, which examined common peer support functions and their application across cultural, national and organizational settings among several peer support program case examples.
+Peers for Progress and several grantees presented a symposium at the 2011 annual Society of Behavioral Medicine meeting, which examined common peer support functions and their application across cultural, national and organizational settings among several peer support program case examples.
 Click here to view the presentations.

 Peer Support Background

 - What is the role of a peer supporter?

 - What models exist for using peer support?